bogeeee/restfuncs/readme.md

 - Install the cookie handler with `cookie: {sameSite: true}`.
 TODO: Automatically do this if all services have default / same-site allowedOrigins
 - Set `ServerSessionOptions#csrfProtectionMode` to `csrfToken` and implement the csrf token handover.

+# Inline and advanced callbacks
+**Tl;dr:** Restfuncs will (security-) alert, when it can't analyze the type of a callback and tell you what options to adjust.
+TODO: long version

 # Performance